 To learn more about each course, click the course number.

 Students will be able to select electives to enhance the degree program.
 Five to eight credit hours of coursework will be selected in consultation with the faculty advisor.
 These hours will be selected from distance education courses offered across the university.
-Below is a partial list of options.
+See the online course webpage for a list of elective courses.

 The Plan of Work (POW) is a planning aid for you and your advisor.
 It must be approved by the Graduate School before you can complete your program.
 Ideally, the POW will be approved when you are halfway (credit-wise) through your program.
 At the latest, it should be approved at least 2 semesters before you intend to graduate.
 Waiting past that point could mean staying additional semesters.